harenber/puppet_standalone/README.md

 To start do something like this:

-docker run -d --rm --name puppet --hostname puppet -e PASSWD=yourpasswd -p 1234:22 puppet_standalone
+docker run -d --rm --name puppet --hostname puppet -e PASSWD=yourpasswd -p 1234:22 harenber/puppet_standalone

 which will set "yourpasswd" as password and opens the sshd on port 1234.